Santoku vs Chef Knife

 In addition, we still see the grantons, or hollows, along the length of the blade for food release.
 This of course is indicative of the santoku.
 We think this is a great option when you can’t decide between the two blades, but don’t have the budget to purchase both.

 To be clear, there is no real classification of hybrid santoku/chef’s knives or Western-inspired knives.
 These are terms we made up and things we’ve just noticed throughout our research of the best knives for BladeAdvisor.
-You won’t be able to “google” term and find much.
+You won’t be able to “google” this term and find much.

 The Showdown: Santoku Knife vs Chef Knife